 Welcome to my personal website

 In my doctoral thesis within the ERC Comparative Anthropology of Revolutionary Politics (CARP) I developed a project on the Syria revolution in displacement (UCL, 2019).
-This is the basis of my monograph ‘Waiting for the Revolution to End: Syrian displacement, time, subjectivity’ (UCL Press, 2023), in which I analyse how the concept of ‘revolution’ is redefined by the Syrian experience, understanding it as a multi-dimensional and multi-scalar phenomenon that affecting Syrians’ lifeworld in all its layers.
+This is the basis of my monograph ‘Waiting for the Revolution to End: Syrian displacement, time, subjectivity’ in which I analyse how the concept of ‘revolution’ is redefined by the Syrian experience, understanding it as a multi-dimensional and multi-scalar phenomenon that affected Syrians’ lifeworld in all its layers.

 Research Interests